top of page

 Description: The overarching goal of this project is to promote collaborative implementation science by training students in community-based research methods across Canada, with the stated aim of addressing violence against women and girls.
 The AVA platform is underpinned by best practices in EDI and GBA+, and endeavors to promote co-learning and mutual capacity building between trainees, academic mentors, community partners, and knowledge users.
 With 69 academic mentors and 81 community partners nationally, this project is the largest training platform of its kind ever designed in Canada to address violence against women and girls in Canada.

-Partners: Many community organizations and academics across Canada; led by Nicole Letourneau (University of Calgary)
+Partners: Many community organizations and academics across Canada; led by Nicole Letourneau (University of Calgary).
+We are partnered with LOFT Community Services in Toronto.

-Impact of Maternal and Paternal Mental Health: Assessing Concurrent Depression, Anxiety and Comorbidity in the Family (IMPACT) Study
+Impact of Maternal & Paternal Mental Health: Assessing Concurrent Depression, Anxiety and Comorbidity in the Family (IMPACT) Study

 Description: IMPACT is a Canadian nationwide cohort study of the prevalence of maternal and paternal depression and anxiety during the transition to parenthood, and the relation between parental mental health difficulties in the pre/postnatal period and children’s development.
 This study has enrolled >3,200 mothers and their partners (usually fathers), and has collected data retrospectively during the prenatal period and prospectively at 3, 6, 9, 12, 18, and 24 months.
 This is the largest study in Canada examining both mothers’ and fathers’ mental health during the transition to parenthood.